KilledByAPixel/OS13k/README.md

 - OS13k.Note(semitoneOffset=0, rootNoteFrequency=440) - Get frequency of a note on a musical scale
 - OS13k.Speak(text, language='en', stopSpeech, volume=1, rate=1, pitch=1) - Play speech of the text
 - Seeds can also be strings (will be hashed) or full ZzFX sounds
-- An extra custom gain node is created for every sound, use sound.gain.gain.value to change
+- A custom gain node is created for every sound, use sound.gain.gain.value to change

 ### Music
 - [ZzFXM by Keith Clark](https://github.com/keithclark/ZzFXM) is the music player